1. Set up your environment

 Test your agent

-Click Run to test your endpoint in the playground.
+to test your endpoint in the playground.4

-Configure workflow for testing
+Configure endpoint for testing

-3. Prepare your dataset
+to create your endpoint.3.
+Prepare your dataset

 Create dataset

-Navigate to the Datasets tab under the Library section.
-Click Create New or Upload CSV.
+.
 We also have a sample dataset created for you.
-Click on View our sample dataset to get started.
+Click on View our sample dataset

 Edit dataset